 Teachers may request additional supplies for their individual classrooms and you can check with your student throughout the year to replenish supplies as needed.

 Students are not to use personal cell phones or other electronic devices throughout the school day.
 If you need to reach your student during the day, please do not text them as it is a distraction to both them and the classroom.

 We understand that some students might bring them to campus to communicate with parents after school, but we request that you communicate to your child that they are not to be brought out or used during school hours and that they can come to the office to use the phones in there if they need to reach a parent during the day.

 Students should also not bring personal laptops to school unless previously approved.
 The district provides a laptop or iPad to each student (depending on grade) to use for classroom work during the school day.
 Personal laptops should stay at home where they are safest.

 Moorlands follows NSD School Board policy with regard to behavioral expectations and discipline procedures designed to ensure a safe, respectful learning environment for all students.

 Moorlands PRIDE is the acronym used to highlight the five behaviors Moorlands Mustangs exhibit to support their success at school: respectful, caring, responsible, ready to learn, and safe.

 At the end of May, the principal meets with teachers to begin class formations for the next school year.
-Factors such as academic abilities, behavior, social mix and boy/girl ratio are considered.
+Factors such as academic abilities, behavior, and social mixes are considered.
 Students are grouped carefully to create balanced classes.